 The trading market for our common shares depends, in part, on the research and reports that securities or industry analysts publish about us or our business.
 If one or more of the analysts who cover us downgrade our common shares or publish inaccurate or unfavorable research about our business, the trading price of the common shares would likely decline.
-In addition, if our results of operations fail to meet the forecast of analysts, the trading price of the common shares would likely decline.
-If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, demand for our common shares could decrease, which might cause our trading price and trading volume to decline.
+In addition, if our results of operations fail to meet the forecast of analysts, the trading price of the common shares on us regularly, demand for our common shares could decrease, which might cause our trading price and trading volume to decline.